Mystery Men: Production

+Development

 In 1997, Mike Richardson, publisher of Dark Horse Comics, pitched the "Mystery Men" concept to producers Larry Gordon and Lloyd Levin at Universal.
 "My first impression was just how relatable the characters are," Levin said "Bob [Burden] has a real surrealistic sensibility, but at the core of his work is something that's thematically so identifiable.
 I think there is an almost childlike persistence of all the characters.
 And they ultimately hold on to the conviction that with courage and sacrifice, they can become what they dream."

 The film was announced in mid-1997 along with a raft of comic book adaptations including Blade, Virus, Superman Lives, X-Men, The Fantastic Four, The Hulk, Captain America, The Sub-Mariner, Iron Man, Daredevil and Silver Surfer, Hellboy, Concrete, Green Hornet and 26 other titles.

 That fall, Danny DeVito was in talks for a $13-million deal to both star and direct, but negotiations broke down over who would produce the soundtrack.
 "It was a big deal for me," DeVito said.
 "I really wanted it, so I walked away from the project."
 Ben Stiller was then approached to rewrite the script and direct but eventually turned it down.
 "I decided I didn't want to do it," he explained, "because it was just too much.
 It was a huge movie I'd be taking on."

 Commercial director Kinka Usher was signed in April 1998 to direct.
+As of 2025, it remains his only feature-length directorial effort.
 Usher had won awards for the "Got Milk?" and Taco Bell Chihuahua campaigns.
 Usher, who had been approached for other films, was discouraged when he saw the script for Mystery Men.
 "I thought it was boring," he said.
 "However, the premise was great."
 He continued, "Most of the movies made by commercial directors are heavy on visuals and thin on content.
 I don't want to be a part of that.
 I was very cognizant of showing that I know how to work with character."